 Where to Stay as a Solo Traveller

-The same standard of hotel in Gibraltar costs £100 to £180/night.
-In La Linea you pay €50 to €80.
-That is not a small difference over a 3-night trip.
+The same standard of room in Gibraltar costs considerably more per night.
+In La Linea, a decent private room with sea views typically comes in well under €100.
+That is a meaningful saving over two or three nights.
 Cross the border for the day, stay in La Linea for the evening.
 This is genuinely the smarter move if budget matters.

 Getting Around La Linea as a Solo Traveller